A partnership with the Sedona Chamber of Commerce & Tourism Bureau, City of Sedona, Nichols Tourism Group and ASU’s

 SUSTAINABLE TOURISM PLAN

-‘Sustainable Tourism’ is a long-range tourism management strategy that helps highly-visited destinations such as Sedona achieve balance – preserving our natural beauty, community character and livability while maintaining a vital economy.
+‘Sustainable Tourism’ is a long-range tourism management strategy that helps highly-visited destinations such as Sedona achieve balance – protecting our natural beauty, community character and livability while maintaining a vital economy.

 As a result of the Global Sustainable Tourism Council’s formal sustainability assessment of Sedona (full report here), in September 2017, the Chamber and the City of Sedona entered into a contract with Nichols Tourism Group and the ASU’s Center for Sustainable Tourism (the Study Team) to develop the Sedona Sustainable Tourism Plan.

 The Sedona Sustainable Tourism Plan helps Sedona balance three critical elements: